efeboz/jacolor/README.md

 many colors are in flight, and verify.
 If you already know the structure you can pass it with pattern= and skip tracing altogether, and that accepts a dense array or tensor, a scipy matrix, or a jacolor pattern.

+refine=True spends longer on the coloring, once, to save passes on every evaluation after.
+On a 2D Brusselator it took the colors from 8 to 6 with the Laplacian written through F.pad, and from 10 to 7 with torch.roll, in under a second at 16 by 16. refine() does the same to a coloring you hold yourself.

 On "auto" it plans before it colors.
 The memory a direction would need and the fewest colors it could possibly use both follow from the pattern alone, so it